The Emerald Cross

 Reader’s Favorite 5-Star

 Eagle Bay can compare to a spider’s web.
 Its attractiveness lures its reader into a tightly woven trap, and they find they cannot walk away from the danger in their pathway.
 Ken Cruickshank has proven that he is a master of suspense and intrigue.
 How he combines all the elements this book showcases is brilliant.
-The plot of this story cries out to become the next Lifetime Movie.
+The plot of this story cries out to become the next Movie.

 Midwest Book Review